UBC-STAT/stat-545-guidebook/README.md

 4. Want to privately contact Vincenzo?
 Feel free to send me an email.
     - I look forward to receiving your email, though I do encourage you to post in one of the `Discussion` repositories unless it's really not appropriate for either platform.

-__Note__:
+### Basic Issue workflow

+Some advice on opening an Issue on GitHub:

+* Give it a specific title.
+  - BAD: "aaaaaarrrrrrgh!", "things not working", "i need help"
+  - GOOD: 'error when indexing a matrix: "incorrect number of dimensions"'
+* Stay specific and be complete-but-concise in the body of the description.
+Don't expect your helper to play 20 questions with you.
+* (Optional) Tag someone:
 	- To get the attention of the teaching team, add the `@2018_teaching_team` tag to notify all five of us.
 	- To get the attention of your fellow students, add the `@2018_students` tag to notify them.
-- Don't just create Issues -- also respond to them!
+* Don't just create Issues -- also respond to them!
 Think about this in terms of adding to the conversation, not in terms of "correctness".
+* Don't forget to click "Submit new issue"!

+Typically, this will trigger an email to the person/team you tagged.
+The title of your issue will be in the subject line, so I repeat, *make it specific*.
+Your description will become the body of the email.
+At the bottom will be a link to the issue on GitHub.

+If all goes well, your helper will respond.
+I almost always do this directly via GitHub, though simply replying to the email basically works.
+In any case, this back-and-forth will show up as a series of comments on your original issue.
+It's like an email dialogue but better:

+* It's embedded in a relevant Organization/project/repo, so it will be easier to find later vs. digging out of your giant vat of unfiled email.
+* It's potentially visible to others (depending on the repo), which could save us from asking/answering the same questions repeatedly.
+* The whole discussion will be mirrored via email, so that still serves as a great way to prompt participants to tune in.
+* Later you can get fancy and refer to commits and other issues within the repo in slick ways.

+Once the problem is resolved, the issue can be closed.
+Note that closed issues remain accessible, in case anyone needs to consult them in the future.

 ## Annotated Resources